arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 }
 ```

-In the new approach:

-- The getRevolutions() function is called directly on the MachineControl_Encoders object, rather than accessing an encoder array.
-- The encoder of interest is specified as a parameter in the function call, making the code more explicit and easier to understand.
+In the new approach, the `getRevolutions()` function is called directly on the `MachineControl_Encoders` object rather than accessing an encoder array.
+The encoder of interest is specified as a parameter in the function call, making the code more explicit and easier to understand.

 This update to the encoder module in the Portenta Machine Control Library simplifies the interaction with encoders, making it more straightforward for users to implement in their projects.

-## Communication
+### Communication Interfaces

-The latest update to the Portenta Machine Control Library has refined the way communication is managed, particularly in the context of RS485 communication and similar protocols.

-Removal of Public Object Usage:

-The updated library version moves away from using public objects for communication protocols.
-This change leads to a more encapsulated and modular approach, enhancing the robustness and clarity of the communication code.
+The latest Portenta Machine Control Library update has refined how communication interfaces are managed.
+Let's take a particular example: **the RS-485 interface**.
+The updated library version moves away from using public objects for communication protocols; this change leads to a more encapsulated and modular approach, enhancing the robustness and clarity of the communication code.

-Example of Communication Protocol Usage:
+#### Example of Communication Protocol Usage
+<br></br>

-Old Approach:
+Old approach:

 ```arduino
 // Using the previous library version